beaumartinez/twittercide/README.md

     easy_install pip

 And try again.
 Still no joy?
-Install [Python](https://www.python.org/downloads/) and try again.
+[Install Python](https://www.python.org/downloads/) and try again.

 ## About

-Twittercide deletes your tweets and backs-up tweeted photos to a folder in Google Drive called Twittercide (surprise!).
+Twittercide deletes your tweets and backs-up tweeted photos to Google Drive.
+It saves them to a folder called Twittercide.
+The backed-up photos have the modified date set to when you tweeted them, and the description set as the tweet text.

-It uses [foauth.org](http://foauth.org/) to authenticate with Twitter and Google's APIs.
-In order to use it, you'll need to sign up with foauth.org, and [authorize both those services](https://foauth.org/services/).

-For Twitter, you need to check the option to "read and send tweets".
-For Google, you need "access your documents".

-Because of limitations to Twitter's API, Twittercide can only delete your last 3200 tweets (if you're someone like me, that's a drop in the ocean compared to how much I've tweeted over the years), but you can use a [Twitter archive zip file](https://support.twitter.com/articles/20170160-downloading-your-twitter-archive) with the `--nuclear` option to delete all your tweets, from all time, forever.
+Because of limitations to Twitter's API, Twittercide can only delete your last 3200 tweets (if you're someone like me, that's a drop in the ocean compared to how much I've tweeted over the years), but you can use a [Twitter archive zip file](https://support.twitter.com/articles/20170160-downloading-your-twitter-archive) with the `--archive` option to delete all your tweets, from all time, *forever*.

 Twittercide checks the MD5 checksums of backed-up photos, and it won't delete tweets with photos if it can't back them up.
 You can delete them anyway with the `--force-delete` option.
 It's also very conservative when it comes to errors.
-Anything other than an HTTP 200 and it'll raise an exception, stopping any potential global catastrophe.
+Any non-kosher HTTP status codes and it'll raise an exception, stopping any potential global catastrophe.

 ## Usage

+Twittercide uses [foauth.org](http://foauth.org/) to authenticate with Twitter and Google's APIs. **In order to use it, you'll need to sign up with foauth.org**, and [authorize both those services](https://foauth.org/services/).

+For Twitter, you need to check the option to "read and send tweets".
+For Google, you need "access your documents".

 For full usage—

     twittercide --help

+### Example usage

-To delete your tweets—
+To delete all your tweets—

     twittercide <foauth.org email> <foauth.org password>